nerves-project/nerves-project.github.io/learn.md

 ### [mmccopy](https://github.com/fhunleth/mmccopy)

-> Note: deprecated, replaced by fwup
+> Note: deprecated, functionality now included in fwup

 This tool is a replacement for `dd` for copying firmware images or other data directly to SDCards and Flash memory.
 It provides numerous features such as